sanglide/ValueScope/README.md

-# ValueGuard: Profile-Guided Value Risk Identification
+# ValueScope: Profile-Guided Value Risk Identification

 This repository contains the implementation and evaluation code for **ValueGuard**, a profile-guided, evidence-verified approach to identifying human-value risks in software engineering artifacts (code changes and issue discussions).